LempsTalkinPack: Packers Go To Plaid, Still Win - NewsBreak

 LempsTalkinPack: Packers Go To Plaid, Still Win

 Chris Lempesis is back to break down Green Bay’s 27-17 win over the Pittsburgh Steelers on Sunday at Lambeau Field.
 Chris Lempesis is back – and on his birthday! – to break down Green Bay’s completely insane 25-22 overtime road win over the Cincinnati Bengals on Sunday at Paul Brown Stadium.
 He takes you through his emotions from the final two-plus minutes of regulation through overtime.
 He talks about Mason Crosby’s rough day, one that ultimately ended in redemption.
-He praises several members of the offense and defense, but also describes how each unit still has work to do.
-Lastly, he takes questions and comments received from listeners via Twitter, email and Facebook.packerstalk.com
+He praises several members of the offense and defense, but also describes how each unit still has work to do.www.chatsports.com

 Comments / 0